SalishSeaCast/docs/storm_surges/tools.rst

 Predictions are saved in a file :file:`location_atide_compare8_starts_ends.csv`.

+* :file:`read_harmonics.m` - read the CHS tidal harmonics from a file.

 Storm surge forcing files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several notebooks have been developed for generating the anomaly forcing files in simulation hindcasts.
+Several notebooks have been developed for generating the anomaly forcing files used in simulation hindcasts.

 * `SSH_Tofino.ipynb`_
 * `SSH_PortHardy.ipynb`_